November 19, 2025

 • Document your intake process

-• Define level of care expectations
+• Define level-of-care expectations

 • Establish communication protocols